9erson/bytebles/courses/First Byte at Python/Lesson 7 - Working with Lists.md

 for index, item in enumerate(items):
     print(f"{index + 1}. {item}")
 ```

+In the given code, the `pop()` function is used to **remove** an item from the `items` list based on the user's input.
+The `pop()` function is a built-in Python function that removes and returns the item at the specified index from a list.

+Here, `items.pop(choice - 1)` removes the item at the index specified by the user's choice minus one, since list indices start at zero.
+The removed item is not returned or stored in any variable.

+After the removal of the chosen item, the updated `items` list is iterated through using a `for` loop and each item along with its index is printed to the console.
+This is achieved using the `enumerate()` function, which allows iterating through a sequence while keeping track of both the index and the item itself.
+The index is incremented by one in the print statement to display a numbered list starting from 1 instead of 0.

 ### Chew the Byte
 1. Create a list of the planets in our solar system.
 Prompt the user to remove one planet from the list.
 Then display the updated list.
 2. Create a list of animals.
 Prompt the user to remove one animal from the list.
 Then display the updated list.